Theobromine

 What is the recommended dosage of Theobromine?

-Does Theobromine interact with medications?
+Does Theobromine interact with any medications?

 References(2 citations)